oduameh/node-course/docs/Instructions/in-sync-quickly.md

 ---
-sidebar_label: 'Catching Up'
+sidebar_label: 'Catching up'
 sidebar_position: 3
 ---

 # Mithril

 [Mithril](https://mithril.network/doc/) is a stake-based multi-signature protocol for efficiency and scalability.
-It enables the secure aggregation of cryptographic signatures (in this case, Cardano stake pool operators running Mithril signers with agreement on an aggregator).
-Multiple SPOs running Mithril signers all sign and verify regular snapshots.
+It enables the secure aggregation of cryptographic signatures (in this case, Cardano stake pool operators (SPOs) running Mithril signers with agreement on an aggregator).
+All SPOs running Mithril signers sign and verify regular snapshots.
 The DB snapshots themselves are not hosted on-chain (that would be unwise), but rather hosted on a fast cloud provider (Google, in this case).
 The security and purpose come from the cryptographic signatures that verify the snapshots.

 The more stake involved in signing snapshots, the more secure the Mithril protocol is.